orbeon/orbeon-forms-doc/xforms/binds.md

 - an `id`
 - a `name` (see [Model Bind Variables](model-bind-variables.md))
-- properties, called "Model Item Properties" or MIPs
+- properties, called Model Item Properties (MIPs)

 This serves the following functions: